jareddonovan/creative-coding/docs/tutorials/tut02/index.md

 ---

 <p class="lead">
-  This is the first week of tutorials.
+  This is the first week of in-person tutorials.
 Please make sure sign up to a tutorial class and that you attend the first tutorial.
 In this weeks' tutorial we'll make our first sketch in Processing.
 You'll learn how to draw images using code, and introduce foundational programming